Bryce Young: Sophomore year

 On September 4, 2021, Young made his debut as the Crimson Tide's starting quarterback.
-In a 44–13 win over No. 14 Miami (Florida), he passed for 344 yards and four touchdowns.
+In a 44–13 win over the #14 Miami Hurricanes, he passed for 344 yards and four touchdowns.

-On November 20, 2021, against Arkansas, Young threw for 559 yards to break the Alabama school record for passing yards in a game.
+On November 20, against Arkansas, Young threw for 559 yards to break the Alabama school record for passing yards in a game.
+He had five touchdowns in the 42–35 win.
 The previous record was held by Scott Hunter.

 Young won the Heisman Trophy following the end of the 2021 season, becoming the first Alabama quarterback to win the award.
+In addition to the Heisman Trophy, Young won AP Player of the Year, the Davey O'Brien Award, the Manning Award, the Maxwell Award, Southeastern Conference (SEC) Offensive Player of the Year, and was a consensus All-American.

+Overall, Young passed for 4,872 yards, 47 passing touchdowns, and seven interceptions to go along with three rushing touchdowns in 15 games.
+He led the SEC in passing yards and passing touchdowns in the 2021 season.

 Junior year

+Young started his junior season off strong with 195 passing yards and five passing touchdowns to go along with five carries for 100 rushing yards and one rushing touchdown in the 55–0 victory over Utah State.
 In his junior year, Young led the Crimson Tide to an 11–2 record, including a 45–20 victory over No. 14 Kansas State in the 2022 Sugar Bowl.
+He finished in sixth in Heisman Trophy voting.
+He passed for 3,328 yards, 32 passing touchdowns, and five interceptions to go along with 49 carries for 185 rushing yards and four rushing touchdowns in 12 games.
 On January 2, 2023, Young announced that he would forgo his senior season and enter the 2023 NFL Draft.